 Over the course of the next two years, the state will treat Encroachment Areas totaling 60,139 acres.
 Tier I Opportunity Areas totaling 100,320 acres will be treated during the next 5 years.
 Tier II Opportunity Areas totaling 184,811 will be treated during the next 15 years.
-Cumulatively, these projects will treat almost 350,000 acres of conifer.
-Not only will these projects ameliorate the threats posed by pinyon/juniper encroachment, it will actually significantly reduce habitat fragmentation by expanding the overall acreage of contiguous suitable Sage-grouse habitat within the Utah's SGMAs.
+Cumulatively, these projects will treat nearly 350,000 acres of pinyon/juniper trees.
+Not only will these projects ameliorate the threats posed by pinyon/juniper encroachment, they will substantially reduce habitat fragmentation.
+Specifically, they will expand the overall acreage of contiguous suitable Sage-grouse habitat within Utah's SGMAs.